Kobuk Valley and Gates of the Arctic National Park Trip

 *Please note that if you are interested in visiting Noatak Preserve, or Gates of the Arctic Preserve we can arrange that as part of this trip (weather permitting).

 What follows is a general flow of events.

 Expect the unexpected and prepare to be flexible.

-July 31: Weather permitting, our bush plane will arrive to fly us back to "civilization".
-We plan to arrive back in Fairbanks by early evening.
+Aug 1: Weather permitting, our bush plane will arrive to fly us back to "civilization".
+We plan to arrive back in Kotzebue by early evening.
 Empty sand from boots and take a shower.

 Kobuk Valley and Gates of the Arctic Parks Trip Details

-Included in the price of the trip: Transportation starting in Kotzebue and ending in Fairbanks, food while in the wilderness, stoves, cooking & eating utensils, water filter, base camp tent, safety & repair gear and professional guide service.
+Included in the price of the trip: Transportation starting and ending in Kotzebue, food while in the wilderness, stoves, cooking & eating utensils, water filter, base camp tent, safety & repair gear and professional guide service.

 Not included in the price of the trip: Lodging, non-camp meals, personal clothing and gear, backpack, tent, photographic equipment.
 Gratuity for guide(s).
 An equipment list is provided upon registration.
 Rental equipment is available through Arctic Wild.